RojJuan/dotfiles/README.md

 # .dotfiles
 .dotfiles from theonekingboo

-This repo is mostly for me to easily replicate my neovim and i3 configs elsewhere
+This repo is mostly for me to easily replicate my neovim, nix, i3/sway and tmux

 Feel free to use tho!